adrianlarion/adtp/README.md

 My brilliant brain.
 (just kidding.
 It's just a quick and  dirty hack)

-But if you're feeling grateful (I just saved YOU TENS OF SECONDS [and counting] to spend elsewhere after all- like playing Skyrim or CS:GO)...
-...then why not a small crypto donation?
+But if you're feeling grateful (I just saved YOU TENS OF SECONDS to play Skyrim or CS:GO) ...then why not a small crypto donation?

 They say generosity it's good for your soul (and it also gets you closer to heaven).
 So you see, advantages all around: I get to eat, You get to feel better. :P